graniet/fsociety-ransomware-MrRobot/README.md

 (For security reason the ransomware crypt only .txt but you can change on c++ file)

+#### please remember this  is just a PoC the ransomware is not stable is just for fun!

 #### Advanced

 In futur i'll add multiple  step (Decrypt on file for free,  FAQ  ...).